Ever wonder how your potatoes can go so long without sprouting? The answer: Bud Nip, also known as, Chlorpropham.

-Comparison of Sweet Potatoes with chlorpropham and without (organic)[/caption] So that assessment was pretty eye opening for me.
-I couldn't believe even after all those findings that this product was still approved for use and the produce it is used on is still approved for human consumption!
-The assessment pretty much concluded that chlorpropham "will not cause unreasonable risk to humans or the environment" because they do not have enough evidence to suggest that chlorpropham is harmful for human consumption.
+Above is a comparison of sweet potatoes with chlorpropham and without (organic).
+The results are pretty eye opening.
+We couldn't believe even after all those findings that this product was still approved for use and the produce it is used on is still approved for human consumption!
+The assessment concluded that chlorpropham "will not cause unreasonable risk to humans or the environment" because they do not have enough evidence to suggest that chlorpropham is harmful for human consumption.
 Does anyone find that as disturbing as I do?
 The animal studies have shown mutations and negative, beyond negative effects... but somehow this is acceptable for human consumption?

 Yes, they originally used this as a solution to a problem, but I would much rather take the risk of having glycoalkaloid poisoning than risk mutations to my DNA or my children's DNA.
 At least you can clearly judge a good potato from a bad potato when it has sprouts on it!

 If you have a bottle of turmeric in your kitchen, you may want to continue reading to learn more about the dangers associated with lead-contaminated turmeric.